nickbabcock/Pdoxcl2Sharp/README.md

         theoryFile = ParadoxParser.Parse(fs, new TheoreticalFile());
     }

-    //Save the information into RAM
-    using (FileStream fs = new FileStream("theories.new.txt", FileMode.Create))
-    using (ParadoxSaver saver = new ParadoxSaver(fs))
+    // Save the information into a new file using (FileStream fs = new FileStream("theories.new.txt", FileMode.Create)) using (ParadoxSaver saver = new ParadoxSaver(fs))
     {